kirilcvetkov92/Vehicle-Detection/README.md

           append rectangle to alive_rectangles list
      rectangle.remove_count--

-#updated all alive rectangles
-for all rectangles in alive_rectangles :
+//updated all alive rectangles for all rectangles in alive_rectangles :
+     //if rectangl is updating current position
+     if rectangle.step_count>0 :
-     if rectangle is updating it's position with smooth effect : update position to the next delta step rectangle.step_count--
+          update position to the next delta step rectangle.step_count--
      else